Aeowun/Aeowun.com/README.md

 ## SYSTEM_DIAGNOSTIC: LIVE
 I build standalone engineering tools that solve the problems I actually run into.
+Open Source prototypes are FREE to use, I build things I love to use, and would LOVE to see other people start building things too!
+Ill start rolling them all out one by one as I go through testing them, all projects will be available here on Git-Hub.
 ![NexiCode Schematic](aeowun_dossier.svg)

 ### Build it.
 Break it.
 Understand why.
-I don't believe in trusting a model blindly.
-I build systems that track their own state, own the workspace, and demand physical evidence before they claim a task is complete.
+I don't believe in trusting blindly.
+I try to build systems that track their own state, own the workspace, and demand physical evidence before it can claim a task is complete.

 ---